Hecate: Possible origins

-Anatolian

-Evidence suggests that Hecate originated among the Carians of Anatolia, the region where most theophoric names invoking Hecate, such as Hecataeus or Hecatomnus, the father of Mausolus, are attested, and where Hecate remained a Great Goddess into historical times, at her unrivalled (Note: Berg 1974, p.
+Evidence suggests that Hecate originated among the Carians of Anatolia, the region where most theophoric names invoking Hecate, such as Hecataeus or Hecatomnus (the father of Mausolus) are attested, at her unrivalled (Note: Berg 1974, p.
 128: Berg comments on Hecate's endorsement of Roman hegemony in her representation on the pediment at Lagina solemnising a pact between a warrior (Rome) and an amazon (Asia).) cult site in Lagina.
 In particular, there is some evidence that she might be derived from the local sun goddesses (see also Arinna) based on similar attributes.
-The monuments to Hecate in Phrygia and Caria are numerous but of late date.
+The monuments to Hecate in Phrygia and Caria are numerous, but of a later date.

-If Hecate's cult spread from Anatolia into Greece, then it possibly presented a conflict, as her role was already filled by other more prominent deities in the Greek pantheon, above all by Artemis and Selene.
-This line of reasoning lies behind the widely accepted hypothesis that she was a foreign deity who was incorporated into the Greek pantheon.
-Other than in the Theogony, the Greek sources do not offer a consistent story of her parentage or of her relations in the Greek pantheon.

-Egyptian

-A possible theory of a foreign origin for the name may be Heqet (ḥqt), a frog-headed Egyptian goddess of fertility and childbirth, who, like Hecate, was also associated with ḥqꜣ, ruler.
-The word heka in the Egyptian language is also both the word for "magic" and the name of the god of magic and medicine, Heka.